tesseract-ocr/tessdoc/tesstrain.sh.md

 ## Fonts

-You can either set the fonts to use as an argument to tesstrain.sh (as `--fontlist 'Font 1+Font 2'`) or by specifying the fonts in `language-specific.sh`.
+You can either set the fonts to use as an argument to tesstrain.sh (as `--fontlist 'Font 1' 'Font 2'`) or by specifying the fonts in `language-specific.sh`.

 ## Other options